 My research lies between political theory, feminist and queer theory, and American studies.
 It primarily investigates relationships between affect and politics, both terms broadly understood.
 "Affect" denotes embodied or public feelings and impersonal forces while "politics" is the arena wherein people confront systems of power like antiblackness, heteronormativity, and settler colonialism.
 I am particularly interested in how affect shapes political activity and vice-versa.
 This curiosity guides my inquiry into an array of topics, such as the place of attachments in maintaining political systems, how political activity involves humans and nonhumans alike, and which lives come to matter and which do not.
 The primary setting of my research is the United States, though I view its borders to be complicated by histories of slavery, dispossession, immigration, and global war.
 Ultimately, my research uncovers how power across the US works through affect and how engaging affect is vital to the pursuit of a better world.

-Political theory, women's, gender, and sexuality studies, Asian American studies, African American studies, Indigenous studies
+Political theory, women's, gender, and sexuality studies, Asian American studies, African American studies, settler colonial and Indigenous studies

-Affect, ordinary life, social change, biopolitics, aesthetics, new materialisms, the human, ecology and multispecies relations, futurity, intimacy, queer of color critique, settler colonialism, Hawaiʻi
+Affect, ordinary life, biopolitics, aesthetics, new materialisms and vitalisms, the human, ecology, futurity, intimacy, settler colonialism, Hawaiʻi

 I am presently conducting two major research projects.
 The first is a book project based on my dissertation, The Bad Good Life: On the Politics of Impasse.
 It examines how the good life inhibits changes to sociopolitical infrastructures—changes that may be integral to creating a more just, pluralist, and equitable social order.
 More information on this project may be found here.